Love Sea Turtles? Topsail Island Does, Too!

 There are several things you should think about when visiting a beach like Topsail Island, which is a popular breeding ground for sea turtles.

-- Fill in any holes you dug in the sand.
-A large hole in the sand could be perilous to a mama sea turtle or her tiny hatchlings when they head to the ocean at night!
+- Fill in any holes you dig in the sand.
+A large hole in the sand could be perilous to a mama sea turtle and her tiny hatchlings when they head to the ocean at night!

 - Keep the beach clean.
-A wayward plastic bag or discarded wrapper is dangerous to our wildlife.
+A wayward plastic bag or discarded wrapper is dangerous for our wildlife.
 This is especially true of fishing wire or netting.

 - Don't ever disturb a sea turtle nest.
 Many will be marked off by our island's wonderful volunteers.
 It's ok to peek, but do not disturb or touch the nest in any way!
 Do you see a nest that is not marked?
 Feel free to report it to the Karen Beasley Sea Turtle Rescue at 910-329-0222.

 Topsail Island is home to many different types of wildlife.
-During your visit, you are likely to spot dolphins or porpoises frolicking in the surf, several species of sea bird, crabs, jellyfish, sand dollars and more.
-Because Topsail Island isn't a very crowded or commercialized spot, we are able to live in harmony with all of these amazing creatures.
+During your visit, you are likely to spot dolphins or porpoises frolicking in the surf.
+You will also observe several species of sea bird, crabs, jellyfish, sand dollars and more.
+Because Topsail Island isn't very crowded or commercialized, we are able to live in harmony with all of these amazing creatures.
 Thank you for respecting and appreciating the wildlife of Topsail Island, and we hope to see you soon for your next beach vacation.